 One of the focus group discussions was that there was a woman that was in a polygamous setup.
 And they found that the husband had almost twenty acres of tea.
 And she asked for her share so that she can take care of her children.
-And the husband was gracious enough and gave her a share, but on condition that the husband still manages it for her.
+And the husband was gracious enough and gave her a share but still it was on the condition that the husband still manages it for her.
 So, in terms of bonus, in terms of representation in quarterly meetings, the husband still attends on her behalf.
 Women hardly get absolute ownership and decision making over it.

-Then I thought, ‘If we are designing interventions as not-for-profit, there is need to be in touch with the reality in different contexts as well.’
-I also realized we have been working on these issues for quite some time, but probably with some assumptions.
+Then I thought, ‘If we are designing interventions as not-for-profit, there is a need to be in touch with the reality in different contexts as well.’
+I also realized we have been working on these issues for quite some time, probably from an assumptive point of view.
 We do not document the real experiences from the ground that would then inform the designing or baseline surveys for project designing and so forth.
-There is need to do more.
+There is a need to do more.

-The first encounter for me in the sector was when we took time to visit the women at their homes.
+The first encounter for me in the sector is when we took time to visit the women at their homes.
 Progress has been realized recently in the context of community lands; I have witnessed women being included in the community land registers in Laikipia County.
 We celebrated the milestones during the 2021 international women’s day, and for me it was a major moment seeing that the women are now talking about how they used to be treated in the past.
 Because most of these lands were formally group ranches.
-And they said that ‘Men used to decide on any everything and anything.
+And they said that, ‘Men used to decide on anything and everything.
 We could not even get space to make our beds.
 We could not even get space to grow our vegetables.’

-This organized group of women have been given an allocation by the elders.
+The organized group of women have been given an allocation by the elders.
 They were given forty acres of land for their investment.
 And they were asked to find ways of fencing that forty acres.
 Of course, the elders marked how those forty acres would be.
-And the women received more support from development partners for small-scale agriculture.
-They are now growing organic vegetables, organic capsicum, and they are selling it and they are getting revenue.
+And the women received more support from development partners for small-scale agriculture, they are now growing organic vegetables, organic capsicum, and they are selling it and they are getting revenue.

-‘You know the difference between you and me, even though you are probably way younger than us, is the education you got.’
+"The difference between you and me, even though you are probably way younger than us, is the education you got."

-So for me, I find it gives me a reason to do more: it motivates me, it projects the real transformation, you know?
+For me I find it gives me reason to do more: it motivates me, it projects the real transformation, you know?